Stratus3D/dotfiles/README.md

 * `/wc` closes the current window.
 This parts from the current channel or disconnects from the current network.
 * `Alt + Left Arrow/Right Arrow` scroll through Irssi windows.

+VirtualBox Commands

+* `VBoxManage unregistervm --delete <vm name>` Completely removes the VM and all associated files

 Gcc Flags

 * `-ftrapv` trap signed integer overflows